temporalio/sdk-ruby/README.md

 ### Workers

 Workers host workflows and/or activities.
-Workflows cannot yet be written in Ruby, but activities can.
-Here's how to run an activity worker:
+Here's how to run a worker:

 ```ruby
 require 'temporalio/client'